 The overall stage is based on a combination of these T, N, and M parameters:

-Though complicated, these staging systems help physicians determine the extent of the cancer, and therefore make treatment decisions regarding a patient's cancer.
+Though complicated, these staging systems help oncology providers determine the extent of the cancer, and therefore make treatment decisions regarding a patient's cancer.

 Once your cancer is staged your care team will determine the best options for treatment.
 Your care team will be multidisciplinary; including providers from various specialties, such as a primary oncologist, urologist, radiation oncologist, pathologist, nutritionist, social worker and nurses.
 Your care team will take into consideration the stage of your disease, your overall health, possible side effects of treatment, probability of curing the disease and relief of symptoms when creating your care plan.
 Treatment options for kidney cancer include: surgery, radiation and chemotherapy.
 Less frequently used treatments include: ablation, active surveillance (monitoring the disease without active treatment), biologic therapy and targeted therapy.
 More than one treatment may be prescribed.